FUZZY MATCHING AND LOOKUP FUNCTIONS FOR GOOGLE SHEETS

-- It has familiar, intuitive and easy-to-use functions.
+- It is simple.
+Flookup has familiar, intuitive and easy-to-use functions, making it easy to learn and to use.

 - It is reliable.
 Flookup is powered by a battle-tested algorithm with millions of rows and columns of data under its belt.

-- It is completely flexible.
+- It is flexible.
 You can search any column with FLOOKUP and search any row with HFLOOKUP, not just the leftmost column or topmost row.